maratfakhreev/react-native-starter-kit/README.md

 gulp eslint
 ```

-## Getting To Know React Native
+## Getting to know React Native

-To find out more about React Native, check out the [documentation](https://facebook.github.io/react-native/docs/getting-started.html).
+* To find out more about React Native, check out the [documentation](https://facebook.github.io/react-native/docs/getting-started.html).
-To find out more about Alt, check out the [documentation](http://alt.js.org/docs/).
+* To find out more about Alt, check out the [documentation](http://alt.js.org/docs/).